-Some of our students take the and alternate state assessment that is more appropriate for their abilities.
+Some of our students take the alternate state assessment that is more appropriate for their abilities.
 The alternate assessment is called the DLM (Dynamic Learning Maps).
-In 2018, eleven students took the DLM assessment.
-The performance levels for the DLM are different than the General Assessment.
+In 2019, ten students qualified for the DLM assessment in ELA.
+The performance levels for the DLM are different than those for the General Assessment.